History, tourist information, and nearby accommodation

 HERITAGE HIGHLIGHTS: Bronze Age stone circle

-There is another slate monument showing two unknown men and their wives and children, all in 16th century dress.
+There is another slate monument showing two unknown men and their wives and children, all in 16th-century dress.
 The font bowl is said to have been carved by St Cuby himself to act as a basin for the nearby holy well, also founded by St Cuby.
-The font bowl has a very un-Christian carving of a griffin and probably dates to the 6th century so it may well have ben carved by Cuby himself.
+The font bowl has a very un-Christian carving of a gryphon and probably dates to the 6th century so it may well have been carved by Cuby himself.

 The well can be found off the B3254 heading into Duloe from the direction of Looe, opposite the drive to Westnorth Farm.

 About 250 metres north east of the church stands a stone circle composed of 8 quartz stones, up to 8'6" in height.
 Duloe Stone Circle has been called the smallest in Cornwall.
 It is composed of alternating large and small stones, 7 of which are still standing while 1 has fallen.
 A Bronze Age urn full of cremated bones was found beneath one of the stones.
 It is possible that the stones are all that remains of a burial cairn.
 The circle is roughly 39 feet across and stands west of the B3254 in a farm field.

 The presence of the stone circle, holy well, and village church within such a small area suggests that Duloe was a place of significance for a very long time!

 Location: On the B3254 5 miles south of Liskeard

 We've 'tagged' this attraction information to help you find related historic attractions and learn more about major time periods mentioned.

 NEARBY HISTORIC ATTRACTIONS

 Heritage Rated from 1- 5 (low-exceptional) on historic interest